DannyBen/bashly-book/src/configuration/flag.md

 [!badge Array of Strings]

-Specify an array of additional completion suggestions when used in conjunction with `bashly add completions`.
+Specify an array of additional completion suggestions for this flag's value when used in conjunction with `bashly add completions`.

 Remember to set the [`arg`](#arg) name when using this option.